AqilNuman23/todolist-app/README.md

 1. Clone the repository

-open your cmd and type
+open your cmd and change directory `cd` to your prefered location then type this below.

+Im using Laragon as my PHP deploy environment.
+So I go to my `..\laragon\www`

 `git clone https://github.com/AqilNuman23/todolist-app.git`
 `cd todolist-app`